Today’s post is in the form of a quiz.

 Inside Killer Articles on Recording Vocals you’ll receive:

-- this post The #1 thing for a great vocal recording
+- The #1 thing for a great vocal recording

 - The worlds best vocal microphones you can actually afford